 Margaret H. Pinson: It is possible, some sequences are prepared to be shared.
 Some problems with the currently available content were described.

 Florence Agboma: Skype is able to provide some content.
-The content should: the type of content (anything, even removed in post processing), the length (anything starting from 15 seconds is very useful), legal limitations (many different options are possible).
+The content should be looked at to see if the type of content (anything, even removed in post processing), the length (anything starting from 15 seconds is very useful), legal limitations (many different options are possible) are suitable for use by VQEG and are available for such use.

-Marcus Barkowsky: Available content:
+Marcus Barkowsky: other available 4K content:

 Tears of steel